 Malaria Consortium is governed by a Board of Trustees, which takes the major strategic decisions for the organisation.
-Day-to-day operational decision-making is delegated to the Acting Chief Executive, who, with the Global Management Group, runs the organisation.
+Day-to-day operational decision-making is delegated to the Chief Executive, who, with the Global Management Group, runs the organisation.
 The Global Management Group consists of seven Directors with responsibilities for overseeing and managing the technical, management and finance functions, as well as programmes at regional and country level.

 Charles Nelson - Chief Executive